This post may contain affiliate links. Please read our disclosure policy.

 Why learn how to peel shrimp

-• Customize to your preference and recipe.
-Peeling shrimp at home gives you the flexibility to customize them according to your personal preferences and specific recipes.
-Tail-on, tail-off, legs on, legs off – peeling shrimp yourself gives you full control over how you want them to be presented and cooked.
+- Customize to your preference and recipe.
+Peeling shrimp at home gives you the flexibility to customize depdning on what you like and what the recipe calls for: tail-on, tail-off, legs on, legs off!

-• Cost efficient.
+- Cost efficient.
 Learning how to peel shrimp at home is a budget-friendly skill, especially if cooking for larger gatherings.
-Buying shrimp in shells is often more economical than purchasing pre-peeled shrimp because you’re not paying for the convenience of peeled shrimp.
+Buying shrimp in shells is often more cheaper than buying pre-peeled shrimp because you’re not paying for the convenience of peeled shrimp.

 How to peel and devein raw shrimp